 Nowadays flamethrowers come in several forms.

-Flame Cartridge Weapons.
 The flame cartridge weapons are perhaps the least well known.
-I haven't located that much information myself.
+I havent located that much information myself.

 It occurs to me that by replacing the projectile with a one piece nozzle and inserting a small propulsion charge in a plastic bag, you could create a real nasty weapon.
-It could also be used independantly of the cannon by emplacing it in the ground, claymore style.
-That way you wouldn't have to modify the gun or tank, just load the ammo.
+It could also be used independently of the cannon by emplacing it in the ground, claymore style.
+That way you wouldnt have to modify the gun or tank, just load the ammo.

-In World War 2 the Germans issued a one shot disposable cartridge flamethrower.
-I've also come across references to a bolt action weapon.
+In World War 2 the Germans issued a one-shot disposable flamethrower.
+Ive also come across references to a bolt-action weapon.

-Modern types include the HAFLA DM34 and "Dragon's breath" shotshells, although both of these use powders rather than liquid.
-In fact the HAFLA is more of a red phosporous grenade that explodes when it reaches 70-80m.
+Modern types include the HAFLA DM34 and Dragons Breath shotshells, although both of these use powders rather than liquid.
+In fact the HAFLA is more of a red phosphorous grenade that explodes when it reaches 70-80m.
 Burst area is 10m wide by 15m and burns at 1300°C for at least two minutes.
 If it strikes a hard surface at a range of 8-70m it shatters spreading burning material over 5 to 8 metres.